mlabuda2/nf-tower-docs/docs/pipeline-schema/overview.md

 ## How can I build my own Pipeline schema file for my Nextflow pipelines?

-The pipeline schema is based on [json-schema.org](https://json-schema.org/) syntax, therefore it can be written with a simple text edition, even though can difficult for complex pipelines.
+The pipeline schema is based on [json-schema.org](https://json-schema.org/) syntax, therefore it can be written with a simple text editior, even though can difficult for complex pipelines.

 The [nf-core](https://nf-co.re/) project provides an handy tool that helps writing the schema file by running the `nf-core schema build` command in the pipeline root directoty.